Charles Lester Marlatt

+Charles Lester Marlatt (September 26, 1863 – March 3, 1954) was an American entomologist who worked in the Bureau of Entomology of the US department of agriculture.
+He was involved in the creation of Plant Quarantine Act, applications of classical biological control, and recorded the emergence of broods of periodical cicadas across the United States.
+He also specialized on the systematics of the Tenthredinidae.

+Early life and education

+Born on September 26, 1863, in Atchison, Kansas, Marlatt was educated at Kansas State Agricultural College (B.S., 1884; M.S., 1886) where he was a classmate of David Fairchild.
+The university itself grew out of Bluemont College begun in 1858 by several promoters who included Marlatt's father.

+Career

-Charles Lester Marlatt (1863–1954) was an American entomologist.
-Born in 1863 at Atchison, Kansas, he was educated at Kansas State Agricultural College (B.S., 1884; M.S., 1886), where he was assistant professor for two years.
-He is the person who introduced the ladybug insect Chilocorus similis into the United States to control the San Jose scale insect, which was first discovered in San Jose, California in 1880 by John Henry Comstock and named by him.
-Marlatt worked for the Bureau of Entomology, United States Department of Agriculture.
-In 1912 he was appointed chairman of the Federal Horticultural Board.
+After graduation, Marlatt became an assistant professor for two years at Kansas and his skills in drawing insects was noted by Charles Valentine Riley.
+Riley recruited him into the Bureau of Entomology, United States Department of Agriculture in 1889.
+He was involved in introduced the ladybug insect Chilocorus similis into the United States to control the San Jose scale insect, which was first discovered in San Jose, California in 1880 by John Henry Comstock and named by him.
+In 1912, he was appointed chairman of the Federal Horticultural Board.
 He was president of the Entomological Society of Washington in 1897–98 and of the American Association of Economic Entomologists in 1899.

-His 1907 description of periodic cicadas remains a classic in the field.
+Marlatt's 1907 description of periodic cicadas remains a classic in the field.
 In this article, Marlatt proposed a grouping of periodic cicadas into 30 different broods, each given a Roman numeral.
 Broods I–XVII assigned brood numbers for each of 17 sequential calendar years to 17-year cicadas.
 Broods XVIII–XXX assigned 13 sequential calendar years to 13-year cicadas.
 Subsequent research has established that, in fact, not every year produces a brood of periodical cicadas.
 There are only 15 distinct broods, not 30, but Marlatt's scheme continues to be used.